UnitexGramLab/unitex-governance/governance.md

 ###### Become a Unitex/GramLab User

 Anyone can be a user; there are no special requirements.
-Users who continue to engage with the project and its community will often become more and more involved.
-Such users may find themselves becoming Unitex/GramLab Contributors, as described in the next section.
+Users who continue to engage with the project and the community will often find themselves becoming more and more involved.
+Such users may then go on to become Unitex/GramLab Contributors, as described below.

 #### Unitex/GramLab Contributors